Observing network dynamics through sentinel nodes: Results

 The reason is that in order to capture the behavior of the average $\overline{x}$, we must balance nodes from different groups in the network.
 For example, in Fig.~\ref{fig:demo}f, the $n = 4$ nodes selected for $S$ have degrees 1, 6, 7, and 8.
 The $x_i^*$ values for these four nodes, shown by the four blue lines, illustrate precisely this balance:\ some appear above $\overline{x}$ and some below, depending on whether their degrees are large or small.
 As a result, the average over these four selected nodes offers an accurate approximation of $\overline{x}$.
 Qualitatively, we observe the same effect also for $n = 2$ and $3$, as shown in Fig.~\ref{fig:demo}d and e, respectively.

-In Fig.~\ref{fig:degseq}f-j, we repeat the same analysis for the BA network used in Fig.~\ref{fig:comp-nets}b.
+In Fig.~\ref{fig:degseq}f-j, we repeat the same analysis for a Barab\'{a}si-Albert (BA) network with $N = 10^3$ nodes.
 Here, the largest hub nodes, with $k_i = 38, 40, 66, 76$, and $81$, appear as discrete peaks in the inset of Fig.~\ref{fig:degseq}f.
 By examining the optimized sentinel node sets in Fig.~\ref{fig:degseq}g-j, we find that this inset is empty, implying that our optimization algorithm does not select these hub nodes under all values of $n \in \{1, 2, 3, 6\}$, in any of the $100$ runs.
 Instead, we observe that $S$ comprises a mixture of nodes with both small and moderately large degrees in all cases, however, avoiding the largest hubs.
-This result further strengthens our observation above, pertaining to individual nodes, that $S$ tends to exclude the hubs (Supplementary Section \ref{sec:node-feature} ).
+This result further strengthens our observation above, pertaining to individual nodes, that $S$ tends to exclude the hubs (Supplementary Section S7; see Fig.~S14).

-To complete our analysis, in Supplementary Section \ref{sec:node-feature} , we repeat this process for each of our $20$ networks.
+To complete our analysis, in Supplementary Section S7 (see Fig.~S8), we repeat this process for each of our $20$ networks.
 We find that the effect is quite consistent:\ sentinel node sets tend to probe the network's degree sequence and select nodes with diverse degrees, both above and below the average.
 At the same time, however, they typically lack the largest hubs, remaining within the bulk of the degree distribution and avoiding its extreme values.

 As a result, the degree histograms of the optimized node sets appear to markedly differ from that of the entire network (see Fig.~\ref{fig:degseq}).
-To quantify this difference, we compute the Kullback-Leibler divergence, $D_{\rm KL}$, between the optimized node sets and the original network's degree distribution (see Supplementary Section \ref{sec:kld} ).
+To quantify this difference, we compute the Kullback-Leibler divergence, $D_{\rm KL}$, between the optimized node sets and the original network's degree distribution (see Supplementary Section S9).
 In Fig.~\ref{fig:kld}a, we show $D_{\rm KL}$ for various values of $n$ between the original network degree distribution and that of the $100$ optimizes sets (blue circles).
 We also show the results obtained from completely random node selections (\textit{i.e.},\,$100n$ nodes; green squares).